 2.1.
 SERVICES.
 Bitwage provides you with a secure and convenient way to establish an account (“Bitwage Account”) for purposes of (i) payroll processing, (ii) payroll tax service, and (iii) other related payroll/payment/benefit services (“Bitwage Services”, and collectively with Debit Card Services, Uphold Services and other services referenced in this Section 2, the “Services” or the “Service”).
 Bitwage is an independent contractor for all purposes, and is not your agent or trustee.
 You acknowledge that by using the Bitwage Services, and conducting transactions, Bitwage will be providing, at your direction, account information to third parties including, but not limited to, your employer, employee, payroll provider and/or other required party, as applicable.
 Bitwage will provide the Service of calculating payroll and its associated liabilities and/or making payroll/benefit payments and/or tax payments and/or tax filings electronically, for business employees, household employees, and/or independent contractors, using Bitwage Payroll for employers and/or Bitwage Payroll for individuals, for the period of time provided in your activation instructions as long as you are in compliance with the Agreement and have met your payment obligations.
 Without the express written permission of Bitwage, you may not use the Service on a professional basis for any party other than you.

 2.4.
-BITWAGE MY EMPLOYER.
-Bitwage may offer additional benefits under its Bitwage My Employer (Bitwage.me) service offerings.
-Bitwage.me may offer a payment-based reputation service that uses payment data for parties receiving payments through the Services to create verified vendor/contractor profiles.
-Bitwage.me users may use the bitwage verified icon on sales and marketing materials as it pertains to data varied through Bitwage services.
-In addition to allowing vendors and contractors to use the profiles to market their businesses, the payment data would also be used to allow staffing agencies, freelance marketplaces and similar organizations to use the Bitwage.me service to locate contractors for their clients.
-By using the Services, you agree payment data collected by Bitwage about you may be used to provide the Bitwage.me service offerings in the future.
+BITWAGE JOBS.
+Bitwage may offer additional benefits under its Bitwage Jobs (Bitwage.jobs) service offerings.
+Bitwage.jobs may offer a payment-based reputation service that uses payment data for parties receiving payments through the Services to create verified vendor/contractor profiles.
+Bitwage.jobs users may use the bitwage verified icon on sales and marketing materials as it pertains to data varied through Bitwage services.
+In addition to allowing vendors and contractors to use the profiles to market their businesses, the payment data would also be used to allow staffing agencies, freelance marketplaces and similar organizations to use the Bitwage.jobs service to locate contractors for their clients.
+By using the Services, you agree payment data collected by Bitwage about you may be used to provide the Bitwage.jobs service offerings in the future.

 2.5.
 ADDITIONAL TERMS AND CONDITIONS OF USE.
 Depending on the jurisdiction, type of Service or volume of transactions you request, there may be additional terms and conditions you will be required to accept.
 This may include the completion and signing of additional forms and/or authorizations that Bitwage provides to you as required by law or otherwise necessary to provide the Service.